enklu/enkluplayer-jsapi-docs/source/includes/app.md

 **Numbers**

-`fontSize`: sets SAI buttons' text font size
+`fontSize`: sets the font size for the text on SAI's buttons

-`lineSpacing`: sets SAI buttons' text line spacing
+`lineSpacing`: sets the line spacing for the text on SAI's buttons

-`text.height`: sets SAI buttons' text height
+`text.height`: sets the height for the text on SAI's buttons

-`text.width`: sets SAI buttons' text width
+`text.width`: sets the width for the text on SAI's buttons

 **Strings**

-`font`: sets SAI buttons' text font
+`font`: sets the font for the text on SAI's buttons

-`text.horizontalOverflow`: sets SAI buttons' text horizontal overflow (*Overflow* or *Wrap*)
+`text.horizontalOverflow`: sets the horizontal overflow (*Overflow* or *Wrap*) for the text on SAI's buttons

-`text.verticalOverflow`: sets SAI buttons' text vertical overflow (*Overflow or *Wrap*)
+`text.verticalOverflow`: sets the vertical overflow (*Overflow or *Wrap*) for the text on SAI's buttons

 **Color**

-`text.shadow.color`: sets SAI buttons' text shadow color
+`text.shadow.color`: sets the shadow color for the text on SAI's buttons

 **Vector**

-`text.shadow.offset`: sets SAI buttons' text shadow offset
+`text.shadow.offset`: sets the shadow offset for the text on SAI's buttons

 > Changes sai buttons' text size